 Sat at my desk doing nothing other than daydreaming out of my window and singing along to my shuffling iTunes library.
 There is so much I should be doing.
 My room looks like a small bomb hit it.
 I’m sat next to a pile of books so high I’m surprised I managed to transport it from Cardiff to home.
 My head is filled with dates for my diary that I haven’t been writing down.

 Home comforts are beautiful, but they turn me into an incredibly lazy individual.

 I headed back to Cardiff with Mummy Maggs for a couple of days last week.
 I needed to be back so that I could hand a music assignment in, but I wasn’t ready to head back permanently just yet.
 My mum hadn’t seen my new flat.
 She hadn’t even spent much time in Cardiff itself: The last time she came to visit she spontaneously turned up for an afternoon just after my 19th birthday… We crammed a lunch, a catch up, a shopping trip and student-style dinner into what felt like five minutes and then she headed home again.

 This time, we spent two days tea drinking, restaurant dining, musical-seeing (Priscilla Queen of the Desert is a must-see; it had me smiling all the way through), drink sharing, Wetherspoons’ breakfast eating, sight-seeing, friend visiting, assignment handing in-ing AND shopping.

-I now have one more week left at home to get organised, catch up on all of my reading, spend time with my family, see any friends still left in Chelmsford and eat as much food as is bronwenly possible.
+I have now bought myself one more week at home to get organised, catch up on all of my reading, spend time with my family, see any friends still left in Chelmsford and eat as much food as is bronwenly possible.